What are the most important things you should really know before taking a baby or young child to Dubai?

 Traffic Safety in Dubai & Car Seats

 I think this quite often this is one of the cities biggest concerns family visitors.
 Dubai is a big busy city with huge multi-lane freeways and cars move FAST!
-Driving is not as bad as some Middle East countries we have visited, but nonetheless, expect frequent breaking at high speeds, sudden lane swaps without indicators and poor road manners – albeit ever improving.
+Driving is not as bad as some Middle East countries we have visited, but nonetheless, expect frequent braking at high speeds, sudden lane swaps without indicators and poor road manners – albeit ever-improving.

 I would NEVER travel in Dubai without some sort of restraint for your child.

 It is law in the UAE for all children under the age of 4 to use a car seat.
 That said, enforcement of the law seems to sadly be scant.